PennLINC/PennLINC.github.io/docs/Basics/day_to_day_setup.md

 Please be aware that many files on CUBIC will contain sensitive information, and you should not share these files with anyone outside of the lab.
+This is especially true for certain datasets, such as ABCD or HBCD.
+For open datasets, like those we download from OpenNeuro, it is less of a concern.

 ## Sharing Data with Collaborators